ReiniervanLimpt/browser-technologies-1920/README.md

 - [x] and look it up the next time i open the webpage.
 - [ ] i want to be able to print my shirt

-I built up my functional layer with HTML forms using the correct tags and aria-labels for screenreaders, users design their shirt using the forms input fields and can save the forms parameters in a json file which also gives it a randomly generated ID.
+I built up my functional layer with HTML forms using aria-labels for screenreaders !exclamation! *i have not properly tested with a screenreader or emolator yet* !exclamation!, users design their shirt using the forms input fields and can save the forms parameters in a json file which also gives it a randomly generated ID.
 Users can then look up their design by looking up their shirts ID.
 This is also a workaround for localstorage which otherwise would require feature detection which checks if the window has local storage.

 ```javascript
   fs.readFile(jsonFile, (err, content) => {